LasLabs/clouder/clouder_template_red_october/README.rst

 To use this module, you need to:

 #.
-Create a Red October application in Clouder
+Create a new service in the Clouder Control Panel
+#.
+Select ``Red October`` as the application & configure everything else to preference

 Known issues / Roadmap
 ======================

-* The container is currently using a self-signed certificate.
+* The service is currently using a self-signed certificate.
 This should be changed once a CA exists.
 * Runit is being installed via community repos, which are HTTP only.
 This is insecure.

 Bug Tracker